Satanic Verses: Early Islam

-Shahab Ahmed, author of a book on the satanic verses in early Islam, observed that in the era of early tafsirs and sīrah/maghazi literature, the satanic verses incident was near universally accepted by the early Muslim community and illustrative of a concept of prophethood involving an ongoing struggle.
-Later, it was rejected when the logic of the era of hadith collections and subsequent orthodoxy was based on two epistemological principles: the theological principle of ‘iṣmat al-anbiyā’ (impeccability of the prophets) and the Ḥadīth methodology principle of assaying reports by their isnāds.
+Shahab Ahmed, author of a book on the Satanic Verses in early Islam, observed that in the era of early tafsirs and sirah (maghazi) literature, the incident was near-universally accepted by the early Muslim community and illustrative of a concept of prophethood involving an ongoing struggle.
+Later, it was rejected when the logic of the era of hadith collections and subsequent orthodoxy was based on two epistemological principles: the theological principle of 'iṣmat al-anbiyā (impeccability of the prophets) and the hadith methodological principle of assaying reports by their isnads.

 Ibn Hazm considered the story to be fabricated, saying: "The hadith which includes the phrase, 'Indeed, they are the lofty Gharaniq, and their intercession is hoped for,' is an absolute lie.
 It is neither valid in terms of transmission nor worthy of being engaged with, as fabricating lies is within anyone's capacity."

 According to Ibn Taymiyyah, there are two opinions in regard to this.
-It was transmitted that the early Islamic Scholars (Salaf) believed the story, while the later coming scholars (Khalaf), say that the transmission of the account is not established as reliable.
+It was transmitted that the early Islamic scholars (Salaf) believed the story, while later scholars (Khalaf) say that the transmission of the account is not established as reliable.

 Ibn Kathir rejected the narration, saying: "The core of the story is from the authentic narration, but the Gharaniq story is disconnected and its chain of transmission is not authentic."
-This was a reference to the narration recorded by Scholars such as Al-Bukhari and Al-Muslim who mentioned the recitation of the current verses of Chapter 53 and the prostration of the Muslims and the disbelievers upon their recitation, but not the intervention of Satan.
+This was a reference to the narration recorded by scholars such as Al-Bukhari and Al-Muslim who mentioned the recitation of the current verses of Chapter 53 and the prostration of the Muslims and the disbelievers upon their recitation, but not the intervention of Satan.

-The earliest biography of Muhammad, Ibn Ishaq (761–767) is lost but his collection of traditions survives mainly in two sources: Ibn Hisham (833) and al-Tabari (915).
-The story appears in al-Tabari, who includes Ibn Ishaq in the chain of transmission, but not in Ibn Hisham, where much that previous generations had recorded of the Prophet, he commented sternly, was either bogus, or irrelevant, or sacrilegious.
-Ibn Sa'd and Al-Waqidi, two other early biographers of Muhammad relate the story.
+The earliest biography of Muhammad, Ibn Ishaq's (761–767) is lost but his collection of traditions survives mainly in two sources: Ibn Hisham (833) and al-Tabari (915).
+The story appears in al-Tabari, who includes Ibn Ishaq in the chain of transmission, but not in Ibn Hisham, where much that previous generations had recorded of the Prophet, he commented sternly, was either bogus, irrelevant, or sacrilegious.
+Ibn Sa'd and al-Waqidi, two other early biographers of Muhammad relate the story.

-The doctrine of “Isma" (Perfection of Prophets) has been most forcefully and consistently upheld by the Shi'a, for whom it is a central tenet.
-It therefore appears that no Shi’i of any school has ever accepted the Satanic Verses incident.
-Those Sunni scholars who did accept the incident had a slightly, but very significantly, different understanding of “isma”.
+The doctrine of 'isma has been most forcefully and consistently upheld by the Shi'a, for whom it is a central tenet.
+It therefore appears that no Shi'ite of any school has ever accepted the Satanic Verses incident.
+Those Sunni scholars who did accept the incident had a slightly, but very significantly, different understanding of 'isma.

 Paul Arno Eichler (1928) describes Muslims as believing that Satan's interference in divine revelation as a test sent by God.
-He explains this interpretation of Muslims by the fact that in Islamic thought, Satan (Iblīs) himself is not the tempter, but merely the instrument through which God tests his subjects.
+He explains this interpretation of Muslims by the fact that in Islamic thought, Satan himself is not the tempter, but merely the instrument through which God tests his subjects.